 - A Song of Ice and Fire has the Stark children and their direwolves sharing a unique bond.
 To an extent other wargs found throughout the story share this with their chosen animal thralls.
 However, the direwolves and their owners appear to share a deeper connection as Jon notes that Ghost isn't merely a thrall, but actually a part of him.

-- The novel Pegasus has this as the result of a spell performed to bind a human to a pegasus, which happens as a young person's right of passage.
+- Robin McKinley's novel Pegasus has this as the result of a spell performed to bind a human to a pegasus, which happens as a young person's rite of passage.
 Most share a type of simple telepathic communication, but only the protagonist's pegasus speaks in actual language.

-- In the Cordwainer Smith story "The Game of Rat and Dragon" humans bod with cats to fight Eldritch Abominations living in hyperspace.
+- In the Cordwainer Smith story "The Game of Rat and Dragon" humans bond with cats to fight Eldritch Abominations living in hyperspace.

 - The Web Serial Novel The Dragon Wars Saga has Heart Friends, who are born at the same moment as the Warrior they are bonded to.
 The affinities of the warrior and their Heart Friend will match, although their genders will often be opposite.

 - Lauren Beukes Zoo City plays with this.
 Animals are sent as by an unknown source to violent criminals who do however gain magic/psychic powers from the link, different with each pair.
-It's unclear wether the Animals are meant to act as consciences or provocateurs, this too seems to differ with each pairing but any attempt to part them causes enormous pain in the human and killing an Animal summons a destructive, demonic force called the Undertow to make its human companion vanish without a trace.
+It's unclear whether the Animals are meant to act as consciences or provocateurs, this too seems to differ with each pairing, but any attempt to part them causes enormous pain in the human and killing an Animal summons a destructive, demonic force called the Undertow to make its human companion vanish without a trace.

-- Jane Yolen's Pit Dragon series takes place on a hot, mostly-desert world that has a variety of warm-blooded psuedo-lizards with pneumaticized bones and feather-scales; the larger of which was named dragon-lizards, and eventually just dragons.
+- Jane Yolen's Pit Dragon Chronicles takes place on a hot, mostly-desert world that has a variety of warm-blooded pseudo-lizards with pneumaticized bones and feather-scales; the larger of which were named dragon-lizards, and eventually just dragons.
 They stand about 13 feet at the shoulder.
 Nearly extinct at the time the penal colony was dropped on the planet, the humans began breeding them and eventually developed a dragon-gladiator driven economy and society, boosted by offworld gambling interests.
 This arrangement continued until the galactic federation stepped in and overthrew the criminal-controlled gambling houses.
-The gladitorial dragon combat, however, was eventually legalized (and taxed) by the galactic federation.
-The dragons exhibt high degrees of intelligence and a unique color-coded form of communication somewhere between empathic projection and telepathy, and the ability to form mental bonds with humans.
+The gladiatorial dragon combat, however, was eventually legalized (and taxed) by the galactic federation.
+The dragons exhibit high degrees of intelligence and a unique color-coded form of communication somewhere between empathic projection and telepathy, and the ability to form mental bonds with humans.